Dynamic Ticket Pricing: Varying Strategies For Entertainment Tickets 🎫

 Ticketmaster only provides the online platform for the promoters to sell their tickets directly to the fans.

-So what are the fees Ticketmaster adds to the ticket price:
+Below are the fees Ticketmaster adds to the ticket price:

 - Face value price.
 The basic price of the ticket set by the promoter which Ticketmaster pays back to them.